Tachophobia – The Fear of Speed

 Exposure Therapy

-The ultimate goal is for the patient to cope with the exposure to speed until it leads to little to no irrational anxiety.
+The ultimate goal is for you to cope with the exposure to speed until it leads to little to no irrational anxiety.

 Dialectical Behavior Therapy (DBT)